madtrack133/ELEC4404Project/README.txt

 Mission 1 files.
 Contains .m files used to evaluate the LMS, NLMS, and RLS adaptive filters.
 --> ./Mission_1 (CONTAINS EnhancedSignal.wav)
+--> Our final solution is in Final.m
+--> Please ensure your PC has multithreading on and enabled in matlab to allow for Final.m to run properly

 Mission 2 files.
 Contains periodogram files, and Welch's method files.
 --> ./Mission_2